zhaoxia413/MultiOmics4CRC/Analysis Ducoments/OTUanalysis.md

 1.2 Summary
 -----------

-    library(shiny)

-    ##
-    ## Attaching package: 'shiny'

-    ## The following object is masked from 'package:ggExtra':
-    ##
-    ##     runExample

-    library(reactable)

-    ui <- fluidPage(
-      reactableOutput("table")
-    )

-    server <- function(input, output) {
-      output$table <- renderReactable({
-        reactable(iris)
-      })
-    }

-    shinyApp(ui, server)

-    ## PhantomJS not found.
-You can install it with webshot::install_phantomjs().
-If it is installed, please make sure the phantomjs executable can be found via the PATH variable.

-<div style="width: 100% ; height: 400px ; text-align: center; box-sizing: border-box; -moz-box-sizing: border-box; -webkit-box-sizing: border-box;" class="muted well">Shiny applications not supported in static R Markdown documents</div>
-\#\#\# OTU（Operational Taxonomic Units） In 16S metagenomics
+### 1.2.1 OTU（Operational Taxonomic Units）

-approaches, OTUs are cluster of similar sequence variants of the 16S rDNA marker gene sequence.
+In 16S metagenomics approaches, OTUs are cluster of similar sequence variants of the 16S rDNA marker gene sequence.
 Each of these cluster is intended to represent a taxonomic unit of a bacteria species or genus depending on the sequence similarity threshold.
 Typically, OTU cluster are defined by a 97% identity threshold of the 16S gene sequences to distinguish bacteria at the genus level.

-#### 1.2.0.1 Limited taxonomic resolution
+#### 1.2.1.1 Limited taxonomic resolution

 OTU resolution depends on the 16S approach which has some limits in distinguishing at the species level

-### 1.2.1 Code
+### 1.2.2 Code

 1.3 Rank-Abundance
 ------------------